argahsuknesib/scryer-graph/README.md

 Scryer Graph is a lightweight RDF graph database implemented in [Scryer Prolog](https://scryer.pl/), built primarily as a learning project to explore logic programming, reasoning, and database concepts.
 It offers a simple REPL interface for storing and querying RDF triples with graph contexts, including basic operations like adding data, pattern matching, and persistence.

-**TL;DR**: A hands-on Prolog-based RDF database for adding, querying, and persisting the graph to improve the understanding of Scryer Prolog and logical reasoning.
+TL;DR: A hands-on Prolog-based RDF database for adding, querying, and persisting the graph to improve the understanding of Scryer Prolog and logical reasoning.

 ## Features

-- **RDF Triple Storage**: Store triples in the form `(Subject, Predicate, Object, Graph)` using Prolog's dynamic predicates.
+- RDF Triple Storage: Store triples in the form `(Subject, Predicate, Object, Graph)` using Prolog's dynamic predicates.
-- **Basic Querying**: Support for exact matches and placeholders (use "who" to match any value) in queries.
+- Basic Querying: Support for exact matches and placeholders (use "who" to match any value) in queries.
-- **Persistence**: Save and load database state to/from files.
+- Persistence: Save and load database state to/from files.
-- **REPL Interface**: Interactive command-line interface for operations.
+- REPL Interface: Interactive command-line interface for operations.
-- **Extensible**: Built with Prolog for easy addition of reasoning or advanced queries.
+- Extensible: Built with Prolog for easy addition of reasoning or advanced queries.

 ## Prerequisites